ClaireRoberts1403/LetsGoHiking/README.md

                 - The cart displayed the subtotal for the user and to the bottom of the page the delivery cost and the total.
                 - At the bottom there are buttons to allow the user to easily navigate to keep shopping or back to challenges.
 These buttons are functional.
                 - The checkout button succesfully takes the user to the payment page.
+* Responsive? - The cart app looks strong on laptop and tablet.
+With the mobile size with a more alignment issues.

 ### The Payment App